OpenNebula/website/content/product/cloud_cluster_provisioning/hci_cluster_provisions/aws_cluster_ceph.md

 ## OpenNebula Resources

-In OpenNebula there are following resources created
+In OpenNebula the following resources are created:

 1. Cluster - containing all other resources
 2. Hosts - for each AWS instance